sudreg/ng2-calendar-np/README.md

 * feature enhancements
 * documentation

-# please send me email to `sudarshan.reg AT gmail.com` with your github id  if you face any issues.
+please send me email to #`sudarshan.reg AT gmail.com`# with your github id  if you face any issues.

 ## Contributors are welcomed
 This module is only improved and maintained by contributors like you;

-As a contributor, it's NOT required to be skilled in Javascript nor Angular2.
-You can contribute to the following;
+As a contributor You can contribute to the following;
   * Updating README.md
-  * Making more and clearer comments
+  * Improvising the UI
   * Answering issues and building FAQ
   * Documentation
-  * Translation